 Why is working towards too many goals bad?

-I’ve fell into this trap way too many times before.
+I’ve fallen into this trap way too many times before.
 I’m guilty of being an overly ambitious developer.
 I have a ton of goals I want to achieve, and not enough time to get them all done.

 For example, here are some of my goals: